 Journal of Community Medicine & Health Education is a peer-reviewed journal using Editorial Tracking System to maintain quality online manuscript submission, review and tracking.
 Editorial board members of the Journal of Community Medicine & Health Education or outside experts review manuscripts; at least two independent reviewer’s approval followed by the editor is required for the acceptance of any citable manuscript.

-OMICS International organizes 300+ conferences every year across USA, Europe & Asia in association with more than 1000 scientific societies and publishes 400+ scholarly open access journals which contain over 50000 eminent reputed scientists as editorial board members.
+OMICS International organizes 700+ conferences every year across USA, Europe & Asia in association with more than 1000 scientific societies and publishes 1000+ scholarly open access journals which contain over 50000 eminent reputed scientists as editorial board members.

 Population health is the branch of healthcare that deals with the health outcomes of the individuals in a group of population.
 It includes the outcomes within the group.
 The status of epidemic and communicable diseases can be estimated in a specified population.
-This helps in further prevention and to estimate the spread of disease transmission.

 Preventive medicine mainly focuses on the health of individuals in a community or group of population or defined social group.
 Its primary aim is to protect, promote and maintain the health and well-being and to prevent from disease, damage and death.